 Driving Simulator Degrees of Freedom

 Interestingly, dynamic DIL simulators are not aimed at replicating the hundreds of independent motions that might be present in a real vehicle (or detailed vehicle model).
-Instead, DIL simulators are aimed at delivering an amalgamation all those motions – just as a real car does – such that they can be sensed and interpreted by a human.
+Instead, DIL simulators are aimed at delivering an amalgamation of all those motions – just as a real car does – such that they can be sensed and interpreted by a human.

 It’s for this reason that the primary motion system of a dynamic DIL simulator need only have 6 motion degrees of freedom.
 This provides all necessary primary motion cues to a human driver/occupant.
 Added to that are perhaps 3 to 6 DOF for the foot pedals and the steering wheel, and perhaps a few additional, supplemental motion DOFs – such as seat cueing, seatbelt loading systems, and other devices.
 But overall, the total DOF count for a dynamic DIL simulator is rather small when compared to any multi-body vehicle model.